LAST UPDATED ON

 “When are you looking to start?” and “can you give me a sense of your budget?” are important questions in the initial exchange.
 If they say “I’m in no rush” and “I have no idea about the budget” that could indicate that they’re still in the early stages of their decision-making process — there’s no urgency for them to solve their problem, they’re just gathering up information to consider.

 Rather than getting on a call so they can pick your brain, I recommend having a “lead service” ready to offer them instead.
-This is something I go into more detail on iin the masterclass, but it could be as simple as creating a “project assessment meeting” that you charge for, explaining that at the end of the meeting you’ll prepare project recommendations and next steps.
-You could even offer to deduct the fee for this meeting if they decide to book you for a larger engagement.
+This is something I go into more detail on in the masterclass or you can read more about it in this post, but it could be as simple as creating a “project assessment meeting” that you charge for, explaining that at the end of the meeting you’ll prepare project recommendations and next steps and if they decide go to forward with a larger engagement, you’ll deduct the fee.

 Make sure they know how it works to work with you

-One way I qualify clients before getting on a call is to send them a “How it works to work with me” document (you can click on that and see my actual document in Google Docs — I download it as a .pdf before I send to clients) that outlines all of my service offerings and my professional boundaries too.
+One way I qualify clients before getting on a call is to send them a “How it works to work with me” document that outlines all of my service offerings and my professional boundaries too.
 I have fixed price, scope, and timeline services for them to review to see if it’s a good fit.

 If I’m too expensive, or if they’re looking for someone who works differently than I do, this informs them.
 It’s better for me if they find that out before I get on a call.
 I don’t assume they’ve looked at my services page — in fact, most people who inquire about working with me haven’t.
 More often, they’re following my blog or my social media channels and want to understand how working with me works.